ladyjemea/Data-Engineer-Challenge/docs/assumptions.md

 3) Real-Time Data Processing:
 - The system is expected to process data in real-time or near real-time, with a focus on providing up-to-date bid and ask metrics.
 - A polling interval of 1 second for the Kafka consumer is adequate for the needs of this application.

+## Data Source
+1) Coinbase API:
+- For a real-world application, we would pull data from Coinbase’s public API for real-time cryptocurrency market data.
+- The API provides fields like `price_level` and `quantity`, which would give additional insights if needed.
+- For this proof-of-concept, we simulate data instead of accessing Coinbase directly.

+## Data Structure
+1) Data Entry Format:
+   - Each data entry includes:
+     - `pair`: The currency pair (e.g., BTC-USD).
+     - `bid`: The current bid price.
+     - `ask`: The current ask price.
+     - `timestamp`: The time when the data point was generated.

+## Simulated Data
+1) Data Generation:
+   - We generate random bid and ask prices for each currency pair at a 5-second interval.
+   - This simulated data mimics real-time market data for testing the calculation and ingestion pipeline.

+## Calculations
+1) Metrics Tracked:
+   - Highest Bid and Lowest Ask: Updated with each data point.
+   - Max Spread: The largest spread between `ask` and `bid` prices over time.
+   - Mid-Price Moving Average: Calculated as a simple moving average of the last 5 mid-prices.

 ## Kafka
 1) Kafka Server: